ttiny/deploy/README.md

 and finally the images can be deployed, without sources outside the containers, to staging and production.
 For overview tutorial of this process check [here](https://github.com/Perennials/deploy/tree/master/examples/tutorial).

+**deploy**'s configuration is suited for managing more than a few projects:
+- It is declarative and short to type.
+- It supports splitting the configuration into files.
+- It supports reusable/extendable projects templates.
+- It supports project dependencies.
+- One can create hollow projects only describing dependencies to other projects and in this way manage whole sever deployments with simple few word commands.

 All functionality is available via CLI or REST interface and the REST server also handles webhooks.
 Currently the webhooks from GitHub are supported with GitLab on the way.